 - Meanwhile, take a medium-sized bowl and add vinegar, water, sesame oil, and miso paste in it.
 Mix it well until it takes the form of a paste.

-- Spread this paste or mixture on each eggplant slice and heat it in the oven for an additional 5 minutes or until the eggplant sides start to shrink.
+- Spread this paste on each eggplant slice and heat in the oven for an additional 5 minutes or until the eggplant sides start to shrink.

-- Finally, sprinkle in some raw or toasted sesame seeds and scallions/onions on top and serve it in a platter.
+- Finally, sprinkle in some raw or toasted sesame seeds and scallions/onions on top and serve it on a platter.

 Japanese eggplants can be easily grilled.
-Since they are much softer and smoother than regular eggplant, their cooked filling gives a mushy effect.
+Since they’re much softer and smoother than regular eggplants, their cooked filling gives a mushy effect.

-A small quantity of it can act as an appetizer with a heavy meal but grilled eggplant with Miso rice can itself be used as a three-course meal.
+A small quantity of it can act as an appetizer with a heavy meal, but grilled eggplant with miso and rice can itself be used as a 3-course meal.

-- Four regular sized Japanese Eggplants (Weighing almost 700 grams in total)
+- 4 regular-sized Japanese eggplants (weighing almost 700 grams in total)